User-Alnz/User-Alnz/README.md

 I'm currently in professional reconversion.
 I've found my new hobbie by coding on my own. having started with js I keep going on my path 🛤

 I'm willing to face new challenges but I'm mainly eager to learn.
-I love coding because there is always room to learn 😎
+I love coding because there is always room for learning 😎

 [![My Skills](https://skillicons.dev/icons?i=js,html,css)](https://skillicons.dev)